 Beginning in 1989 with Chung Hae Hahm, and continuing with Jennifer M. Beller, 1990; Mike Reall; 1993; Andrew Rudd and Qingyi Zheng 1995; Mark Stevenson and John Murphy, 1998; David Hansen,1999; Chelsea Herman, 2002; Daniel Zenner, 2003; James Wharton, 2004; Karen Rickel, 2005; Lynda Cochran,2006; Jackie Williams, 2007; and Amukela Gwebu and Kimberly Robertello, 2008.
 All found jobs immediately out of their doctoral program in their chosen fields.
 They are employed in a variety of different positions: College professors, school counselors, coaches, and even one retired.
-Four of them are at Research I institutions, three are at Research Extensive institutions, one is a seminarian, and the rest are in either the public or private sector.
+Four of them are at Research Institutions, three are at Research Extensive institutions, one is a seminarian, and the rest are in either the public or private sector.
 The impressive amount of research generated (48+ presentations/published articles) from these dissertations is presented at the end of this document.

 Publications Presentations Attributed to Dissertations from the Center